Condensation of random walks and the Wulff crystal: Introduction

 In contrast, here we believe that the limit shape depends on $\beta$ and is not a rotationally symmetric ball.
-It may even contain some flat faces.
-So the microscopic geometry of the lattice is important even to determine the macroscopic shape of the random walk cluster, and thus there is no hope in directly applying the large deviations machinery to the problem.
-Instead, we perform a suitable change of measure and obtain quantitative estimates to derive the lower bound on the partition function.
-This is the main technical part of the paper.
-Once this is done, we rely on a discrete isoperimetric inequality to deal efficiently with the huge entropy coming from the many possible shapes of the range.
+So the microscopic geometry of the lattice is important even to determine the macroscopic shape of the random walk cluster, and thus there is no hope in directly applying the Donsker--Varadhan large deviations machinery to the problem.
+A related major difficulty is that two local time profiles can be macroscopically close in the $\ell^1$ sense, say, even though the sizes of their boundaries are of widely different orders of magnitude.